 Q: What if I have content in my CMS plus files stored on filesystems (such as PDFs)?

-If your site is on Drupal but you also have published material outside of Drupal (such as PDFs or old web pages), we’ll be able to search both CMS and non-CMS content together.
+If your site is in a CMS but you also have published material outside of the CMS (such as PDFs or old web pages), we’ll be able to search both CMS and non-CMS content together.

-Q: Are there CMS integrations available, other than Drupal?
+Q: Are there CMS sitemap plugins available, other than Drupal?

 Q: What if we have no plans for a CMS?

-Q: How can I create or find a list of URLs for my site?
+Q: How can I create or find a list of URLs for my site, to build a sitemap?